Amiejohnstone18/The_Baking_Book/README.md

 - [x] View more link redirects to the correct page
 - [x] Information is neatly displayed
 - [x] Update recipe redirects to update form
-- [x] Update recipe form allows information to be entered and saved
+- [x] Update recipe form allows information to be modified and saved
 - [x] Cancel update recipe restores the original information
-- [x] Delete recipe button provides a deletion confirmation upon request
+- [x] Delete recipe button erases recipe from the website
-- [x] Upload recipe- enter details correctly
+- [x] Upload recipe- specified characters required
 - [x] Upload recipe button- redirects user to home page where the new card is played
 - [x] Search feature provides correct results in recipe card format
 - [x] Flash messages appear when called